cybertec-postgresql/pgwatch/docs/tutorial/docker_installation.md

 ## Available Docker images

-Following images are regularly pushed to [Docked Hub](https://hub.docker.com/u/cybertec):
+Following images are regularly pushed to [Docker Hub](https://hub.docker.com/u/cybertec):

 *cybertec/pgwatch-demo*

 The original pgwatch “batteries-included” image with PostgreSQL measurements storage.
 Just insert connect infos to your database via the admin Web UI (or directly into the Config DB) and then turn to the pre-defined Grafana dashboards to analyze DB health and performance.

 *cybertec/pgwatch*